 Aileen Gockowski, M.Ed., LPCC-S

-Aileen holds a Master of Education in Community Couseling and a Bachelor of Arts in Psychology both from Kent State University.
-She is a licensed professional clinical counselor.
+Aileen holds a Master of Education in Community Counseling and a Bachelor of Arts in Psychology both from Kent State University.
+She is a licensed professional clinical counselor with supervision designation.
 Aileen works with all ages, specializing in adolescents and young adults experiencing issues with anxiety and adjustment.
 Along with the above areas, Aileen enjoys working with the issues of depression and grief stemming from loss and life changes.
-Aileen uses a person centered approach to her counseling and focuses on meeting clients "where they are.
+Aileen uses a person centered approach to her counseling and focuses on meeting clients "where they are."

 Daniel Krause, MS. Ed., LPCC, CCTP